-- Release pressure naturally and open pot.
+- Release pressure naturally and open the cooker.
 The meat should now be cooked and tender.
 Most of the fat should be rendered from the meat.

-- Turn off the heat and allow to sit in pot, covered, for about five minutes.
+- Turn off the heat and allow to sit in the cooker, covered, for about five minutes.
 Fats and oils will separate out as temperature falls.
 Stir these gently back in, sprinkle with coriander leaves, then serve.

-- If you don’t have a pressure cooker, this can be cooked on the stove top.
-Prepare as above, but instead of putting it in the pressure cooker, simmer on low heat until the meat is just cooked – this may take up to two hours.
-You may need to add water, 100ml at a time, to keep it moist and prevent it sticking to the bottom of the pan.
+- If you don’t have a pressure cooker, this can be cooked on the stovetop.
+Prepare as above, but instead of putting it in the pressure cooker, simmer on low heat until the meat is just cooked – this may take up to two or three hours.
+You may need to add water, 100ml at a time, to keep it moist and prevent it from sticking to the bottom of the pan.
 Do not allow it to become too watery.
 Once the meat is cooked continue from the step of adding the ginger.